Open for business: why open banking matters and what it means for businesses

 BaaS for all

-As embedded finance grows in popularity, particular among unregulated, non-financial businesses like retailers, BaaS providers like Vodeno have become essential in delivering best-in-class, open banking-enabled embedded financial products into their ecosystems.
+As embedded finance grows in popularity, particular among unregulated, non-financial businesses like retail banking services, BaaS providers like Vodeno have become essential in delivering best-in-class, open banking-enabled embedded financial institutions products into their ecosystems to transform financial services.

 Building Vodeno into a top European BaaS Player.

-Unfortunately, not all BaaS providers are created equal, and only businesses that select the right technology partner will be able to harness the full potential of open banking by offering best-in-class embedded financial products
+Unfortunately, not all BaaS third party providers are created equal, and only businesses that select the right technology partner within the banking and finance industry will be able to harness the full potential of open banking by offering best-in-class embedded financial products within the banking industry.
+It is important to ensure that all account information is shared safely.

 Download Our